dib-lab/2020-paper-sourmash-gather/manuscript.md

 min-set-cov provides a lightweight, accurate, and scalable way to estimate the composition of metagenomes using a large reference database.
+-->

 # Results

+We first describe _FracMinHash_, a sketching technique that supports containment estimation for metagenome datasets using k-mers.
+We next frame reference-based metagenome content analysis as the problem of finding a _minimum set cover_ for a metagenome using a collection of reference genomes.
+We then evaluate the accuracy of this approach using a taxonomic classification benchmark.
+Finally, we demonstrate the utility of this approach by using the genomes from the minimum set cover as reference genomes for read mapping.

 ## FracMinHash sketches support accurate containment operations